SirPryderi/CSCU9T6-Exam-Notes/README.md

 **Regression** analysis is a statistical process for estimating the relationships among variables.

 ### Simple Linear Regression
 Simple Linear Regression uses the **Ordinary Least Squares** method.
-OLS is capable of estimating unknown parameters in a linear regression, by minimising the sum of the suqres of the differences between the dependent variable and those predicted by the linear function.
+OLS is capable of estimating unknown parameters in a linear regression, by minimising the sum of the squares of the differences between the dependent variable and those predicted by the linear function.

 ![ordinary-least-squares]